-Our 1-Day Disney California Adventure itinerary offers an efficient touring plan & strategy for minimizing time waiting in lines, maximizing rides, and avoiding crowds at Disneyland Resort’s second theme park.
+Our 1-Day Disney California Adventure itinerary offers an efficient plan for park touring & strategy for minimizing time waiting in lines, maximizing rides, and avoiding crowds at Disneyland Resort’s second theme park.
 This covers attractions, restaurants, shows, including the new Marvel land, Avengers Campus.
-(Updated November 1, 2022.)
+(Updated February 18, 2024.)

 There’s also a park reservation system in place, overhauled Annual Pass program called Magic Keys, Park Hopping is limited to afternoons, and virtual queues have been eliminated (except for World of Color, where one has been added).
 Consequently, this has caused changes in guest behavior, with certain attractions now having longer—and shorter—wait times than before.
 We’ve visit Disney California Adventure regularly, monitoring wait times and fine-tuning our strategy accordingly.
-This updated 1-day DCA itinerary for Christmas 2022 as a result of our research and experiences in the park.
+This updated 1-day DCA itinerary for 2024 as a result of our research and experiences in the park.

 It continues our series of single-day park plans designed to answer the frequently asked question, “what would you do if you only had one day in Disney California Adventure?”
 While this itinerary offers an efficient plan, we try to balance quantity with quality.
 DCA is the second gate–the ambiance park–at Disneyland Resort, and that’s how its best enjoyed.

 Slowing down to stroll through the neon of Cars Land or Pixar Pier at night, or having some lobster nachos during a midday break.
 In other words, this is a rough blueprint of our favorite things to do in an “ideal day” at Disney California.
 Note that this assumes moderate crowds (check out our When to Visit Disneyland post for more on crowd levels).
 On a really busy day, you might not be able to finish this entire touring plan…